Rugby World Cup broadband jam: Chorus can only connect 50,000 before kickoff

 But a spokesman for Enable emphasised Chorus's get-in-quick, slots-are-limited message, telling the Herald, "We only have about 10,000 fibre broadband connection appointments available between now and the tournament.
 There's a real risk rugby fans will miss out on getting fibre broadband in time if they don't order."

-"Fibre is definitely the answer if you're a rugby fan and want to see all the games on your giant-screen TV without missing a beat," Brislen says.
+"Fibre is definitely the answer if you're a rugby fan and want to see all the games on your giant-screen TV without missing a beat," tech commentator Paul Brislen says.

 "There's no issue with contention rates as you have on copper lines."